 The Study Manager however must also be honest with the Owner, keeping him informed of the actual progress and warn if some target will not be met.

 The Study Manager coordinates communication within the team and with the Owner.
 Some managers are excellent at this while others fall into the trap of communicating on a “need-to-know” basis or “too late” basis.
 Timely and thorough communication is important.
 Don’t assume that one is hampering progress by involving the team in frequent communications.
+They serve a purpose.

 Environmental Assessments need engineering input

 Often the Environmental Impact Assessment is being conducted concurrently with an engineering study.
-The level of internal and external communication now becomes even more critical due to the large number of technical disciplines involved.
+The level of internal and external communication now becomes even more critical due to the large number of new technical disciplines involved.

 You should approve the Study Manager

 When approving the consultant’s Study Manager, keep in mind that in some instances you may find that different managers within the same organization may have different internal authority.
 For example, if technical people are needed on another project, some managers are able to keep their team together.
 Other managers may lose team members to the other project if that manager has more authority.
-Losing manpower doesn’t help a study progress, so if possible try to get a sense for the position that Study Manager has in the organization.
+Losing manpower doesn’t help a study progress, so if possible try to get a sense for the authority that the Study Manager has within the organization.